 Every part is different and you’ll be going up and down ridges, getting a different perspective at every turn.
 To say this section has the wow factor seems an understatement.

 We were truly in awe of it and on a less windy day could have lingered for hours!
-It is one of the best views of all the Death Valley hikes.
+It was our favourite view out of all the Death Valley hikes we did.

 This is probably the most tiring part of the walk as there is quite a few uphill climbs and little relief, especially in the final uphill section to Zibriskie Point.
 Persevere though as it is well worth it!
 The views from Zibriskie Point (and the trail before it are amazing).